Couple inspired by shocking trend uses 'power of business' to give back

 “For-profit companies do all types of different things, but we actually work with schools, nonprofit organizations,” Tatelman said.
 “We want to be a company that does way more than just give product … We have a platform.
 We want to do well.
 We want to support communities and families that really need it and we do it in a variety of ways.”

-Tatelman said the holiday season is similar to back-to-school for State Bags, and the business is doing well.
+Tatelman said the holiday season is similar to back to school for State Bags, and the business is doing well.

 “The more bags we can sell, the more we can do for the communities that we serve,” he said.